eduardosasso/eduardosasso.github.io/index.md

-# Hi
+# Eduardo Sasso

-I'm Eduardo Sasso, a Brazilian expat working in tech in Silicon Valley.
+Hi, I'm a Brazilian expat working in tech in Silicon Valley.

 I'm currently based in Santa Cruz, CA, enjoying family life with my wife and daughter.